On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Computational Complexity

-For all three optimization algorithms, we can observe that their complexities increase linearly with the number of RIS elements.
-While the AO algorithm requires a fixed complexity to optimize the RIS phase shifts in each iteration, the approximate AO and APGM algorithms require a complexity for optimizing the RIS phase shifts that depends on the number of line search steps $I_{\varTheta}$.
-For the covariance matrix optimization, the complexity of an iteration of \algref{alg:GBCM} for the AO and approximate AO algorithm is approximately comparable to that of an iteration of the appropriate line search procedure for the APGM algorithm.
-Hence, the ratio of the total number of iterations of \algref{alg:GBCM} ($TI$) and the number of line search steps ($I_{S}$) determines if the dual decomposition method for optimizing the covariance matrices is more computationally efficient than the gradient-based optimization method or not.
-Further details on this complexity comparison are presented in Table \ref{tab:Compl_table} in the following section.
+{For all three optimization algorithms, we observe that their complexities increase linearly with the number of RIS elements.
+While the AO algorithm requires a fixed complexity to optimize the RIS phase shifts in each iteration, the approximate AO and APGM algorithms require a complexity for optimizing the RIS phase shifts that depends on the number of line search steps $I_{\varTheta}$. }{Noticeably, the per-iteration complexity of the proposed algorithms increases linearly with the number of RIS elements, which is practically appealing.}{{} As for the optimization of the covariance matrix, the complexity of an iteration of \algref{alg:GBCM} for the AO and approximate AO algorithms is approximately comparable to that of an iteration of the line search procedure for the APGM algorithm.
+Hence, the ratio of the total number of iterations of \algref{alg:GBCM} ($TI$) and the number of line search steps ($I_{S}$) determines whether the dual decomposition method for optimizing the covariance matrices is more computationally efficient than the gradient-based optimization method or not.
+Further details on this complexity comparison are presented in Table \ref{tab:Compl_table}.}